Last updated on April 16, 2026

 Sunken Hollow | Illustration by Adam Paquette

-Slow lands come into play tapped in the early game and enter untapped in the midgame.
+Slow lands come into play tapped in the early game and enter untapped in the midgame or later.
 They’re the opposite of “fast lands,” which enter untapped if you have one or two other lands.
 Slow lands enter the battlefield untapped if you control two or more other lands.
 For the Battle for Zendikar lands, those two lands must be basics.

-This drawback's balance comes in which decks can afford a tapped land on turn 1 or 2 in exchange for untapped lands from turn 3 onwards.
+This drawback's balance comes in which decks can afford a tapped land on turn one or two in exchange for untapped lands from turn three onwards.
 Aggressive decks shy away from losing tempo in the early turns.
 These fast decks don’t want to go slow, even for just one turn.
-But midrange and control decks want their lands to enter untapped in the midgame and fix mana without cost and thrive on this kind of land.
+But midrange and control decks want their lands to enter untapped in the midgame and fix mana without cost, thrive on this kind of land.

 This alignment of deck speed with which style of dual lands are best helps contribute to the slow land’s name and where they see play.